QiHackers

 Baduanjin does not sell intensity.
 It does not promise reinvention through force.
 It does not ask the body to prove anything.

-That is a big part of its current appeal.
+That is a significant part of its current appeal.

 In an internet culture saturated with optimization language, Baduanjin suggests another path: